Brand authenticity is something that all consumers want to see, but what does it mean and why does it matter?

 These values are the heart and soul of the company.
 Hsieh is so deeply committed to delivering a “wow” experience that everyone, regardless of position, goes through the same four-week training as their call center reps.
 This is required so that everyone understands their customers’ pain points and will be able to deliver the best possible product and service in the future.

-Hsieh is unafraid to make massive changes in the company’s organizational structure in the pursuit of maintaining a culture that embraces and drives change.
+Hsieh is unafraid to make massive changes in the company’s organizational structure.
 In 2013 Zappos made headlines when it announced it was embracing Holacracy, a ‘self-governing’ system that more evenly distributes decision-making within the organization.
 Hsieh made this move because he feared that without it Zappos would become less innovative and too bureaucratic as it continued to grow — diminishing their ability to deliver the “wow” experience.

 Zappos carries its unconventional and quirky personality into its marketing as well.
 In a recent campaign #ImNotABox, Zappos used their packing to encourage customers to think outside the box.
 Recipients were asked to fold and cut the box into different items, including a smartphone holder, a geometric planter, and a 3-D llama.